 In the case of a sexually active person, differential diagnoses should often be performed, such as serological screening for syphilis.

-Pityriasis rosada disappears without any type of treatment.
+Pityriasis Rosada disappears without any treatment.

-Other topical options can also be requested with moisturizers, menthol or calamine, which cause fewer side effects than corticosteroids.
+Other topical options can also be requested with moisturizers, menthol, or calamine, which cause fewer side effects than corticosteroids.